workos-inc/python-django-directory-sync-example/README.md

 6. Obtain and make note of the following values.
 In the next step, these will be set as environment variables.
    - Your [WorkOS API key](https://dashboard.workos.com/api-keys)
-   - Your `DIRECTORY_ID`, retrievable from the URL in the Directory Sync area of the WorkOS dashboard:
+   - Your `DIRECTORY_ID`, in the format `directory_<random-alphanumeric-string>`, retrievable from the URL in the Directory Sync area of the WorkOS dashboard:
     ![](directory_id_location.png)

 7. Ensure you're in the root directory for the example app, `python-django-directory-sync-example/`.
 Create a `.env` file to securely store the environment variables.
 Open this file with the Nano text editor.
 (This file is listed in this repo's `.gitignore` file, so your sensitive information will not be checked into version control.)